natediddy/random_tools/linux/README.md

 cmbacon
 ---------------
-Downloads or views latest CyanogenMod ROMs for any supported Android device.
+Downloads or views latest CyanogenMod ROMs for any supported Android device. <br />
-A self-installing package is available if you click the "Download" button near the top of the Github page.
+A self-installing package is available if you click the "Download" button near the top of the Github page. <br />
 To use the self-installing package:

     su -c 'sh cm_bacon_downloader.pkg'